SeanTAllen/on-deny-capabilities/PITCHME.md

 note:

-we've covered actors. about what makes them safe, and things that can make them slow. let's talk about for a moment about capabilities.
+we've covered actors. about what makes them safe, and things that can make them slow.

 ---